SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     * Leave the Health probe inactive, as there is only one backend.

+    * This will forward the `Host` and `User-Agent` HTTP headers to SparkPost properly, which is necessary for Engagement Tracking to work as expected.

 1. On "Routing rules", select `+`.
 Give your rule a name.

     Leave "Accepted protocol" as the default "HTTP and HTTPS".
 Ensure your "Frontends/domains" setting is your previously configured subdomain name.